heatmiser/rhel-soe-firstlight/roles/configure_routers/README.md

 # Configure Routers Role

-For the Network Automation Workshop (`workshop_type: network`) this role will configure the network devices (Arista, Cisco, Juniper) so that there is OSPF and BGP connections between them.
+For the Network Automation scenario (`scenario_type: network`) this role will configure the network devices (Arista, Cisco, Juniper) so that there is OSPF and BGP connections between them.
 This allows the students to see a working configuration as soon as they login to the workbench.

-This role will probably not be helpful for outside the workshop as it is very specific to this topology
+This role will probably not be helpful for outside the scenario as it is very specific to this topology

 Example: